 Prineville also borrows from its strong agricultural heritage to lend flair to community events.
 One popular attraction is a traditional live cattle drive, which occurs right down the main commerce area of town.
-This kicks off the popular Crooked River Roundup, an annual Professional Rodeo Cowboys Association (PRCA) event.
+This kicks off the Crooked River Roundup, a popular annual rodeo event.
 Additionally, there's the annual county fair and horse races, as well as several other rodeo events throughout the year.